KCE14/KCE14/README.md

 - 🌱 Aiming towards proficiency in Linux, C, and Shell Scripting
 - 👯 I’m looking to collaborate on projects if anyone is interested!
 - 📫 How to reach me: LinkedIn and email are in my Bio!
 - ❗ Stay tuned.
-I will be uploading my projects soon!
+I will be uploading more projects soon!
 <!--
 **KCE14/KCE14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.